actionanand/arblogz/src/react/Cards/Book/README.md

 - Requires `client:load` directive in Astro/MDX for interactivity
 - Card expands from 15rem to 30rem on hover
-- Button is optional - only shown if both `buttonText` and `buttonUrl` are provided
 - Requires Remix Icon CSS to be loaded in your project
 - Works best with 2-4 cards in a row